NCAR/openiotwx/docs/installation/core_install.md

 ## Editing and Flashing Configuration Files

-Each node must contain a configuration file in order to operate.
-The file contains information about WiFi connections, MQTT connections and some information about the node.
+Your microcontroller must contain a configuration file to operate.
+The file contains information about WiFi connections, MQTT (the way your station will send data) connections and some other relevant information.

-The [ESP32 SPIFFS filesystem](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html) is used to store the configuration.
-In the repositories of each node, you will find a `/data` folder which contains a `config.json` file.
+The microntroller uses an [ESP32 SPIFFS filesystem](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html) to store the configuration.
+In the folder that you will flash onto your mictrocontroller, you will find a `/data` folder which contains a `config.json` file.

 ### Understanding the `config.json` file